We got the keys at the beginning of August '22 and couldn't wait to get started. Turned out that we hadn't left it too late.

 To our knowledge the last time that anyone had had a serious "go" at the pub was in 1971, when an architect and his wife bought the freehold, heavily refitted the interior and built on the front extension with the large windows.
 Mr and Mrs Ramsden are mentioned on our history page.

-We knew that very little in the pub would be compliant with modern day specifications and requirements, so it was a great opportunity to upgrade, future-proof and make it how we all wanted it.
+We knew that very little of the pub would be compliant with modern day specifications and requirements, so it was a great opportunity to upgrade, future-proof and make it how we all wanted it.

 Ceilings collapsed, lintels fell down, the bar floor was rotten as a pear and a few doors fell off...
 You name it, it happened.
 Electric shocks get boring really quickly.